Marriage licenses are obtained from the County Clerk's Office in the Courthouse at 500 Forest Street, Wausau, WI 54403.

 - CERTIFIED copies of birth certificates are required for all applicants, regardless of age.
 Hospital copies will not be accepted.
 If you are a legal immigrant, you must show a green card, or if you have become a citizen of the United States, you must show your citizenship papers.
 Foreign birth certificates must be translated into English.

-- A social security number must be provided for both of the applicants (unless they don't have one).
+- A SOCIAL SECURITY NUMBER must be provided for both of the applicants (if they have one).
+You are not required to show your card.

 - PHOTO ID, such as a driver's license, state ID card, Passport, etc.

 - PROOF OF RESIDENCY for the past 30 days.
 If ID address is not current, bring in an official document with your name and address (i.e. utility bill, lease, bank statement, paystub, etc.).
 Each person must show where they have been living for the past 30 days.
 Application must be made in the county where either the bride or groom is a resident.
 If both parties live outside of Wisconsin, you must apply in the county where the ceremony will take place.

 - If previously married, death certificate, divorce judgement papers (a six-month waiting period is required after your divorce is finalized before you can apply for a marriage license) or court annulment certificate.

 - If you are under the age of 18, a consent form must be signed by both parents or legal guardian.

 - Application must be made between 5 and 30 days prior to the wedding (not more than 30 days prior, and not fewer than 5 days prior).
 The day of application is not included in the five-day waiting period (i.e. If you apply on the 20th, you can be married on the 26th).
 In certain circumstances, a waiver may be issued to obtain a license in fewer than five days for an additional $25.00 fee.

 - Fee: $100.00